jorgesleonel/IVR-twilio/README.md

 . switch control command will then execute a different action depending on number pressed

 . most of this functionality is enabled through a combination of say (sound is played to end user) and gather (input) Twilio TwiML directives

+. the <Redirect> verb transfers control of a call to the TwiML at a different URL